danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 If you're using Docker for development with a Rails application, and want to introduce a private gem registry hosted with [Github Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-rubygems-registry), you may encounter an authentication error when building the development Docker image, at the point where it tries to pull the private gem(s).
 This post will walk you through the steps to resolve this.

+An important note before moving on - the solution presented in this post is only suitable for a *development* Docker image.
+That is, an image that remains on the developer's laptop and *never* gets pushed to production or any registry.

 ## Configure Bundler

 The Github documentation on configuring bundler so that you can pull private gems specifies the following command: